mmbman/Katagiri/1984-05-04-Awakening-of-Faith-Talk-7.md

 For instance, there is a sentence: “This is gone.”
 At that time, *this* implicates *something to be* in this sentence.
 So from this point, what does it mean, “this is gone”?
 But *this*, in this sentence, implicates something to be.
 But in the predicate it says “is gone.”
 So what do we mean, “is gone”?
 Because this is already something to be, and [then] say, “this is gone.”
 It is impossible to say so, to say about something to be already gone.
 You cannot say so, you cannot explain, because it is already gone.
 But you say, “this is gone.”

 Or another sentence, “John is gone.”
-Well, it means that John cannot be found here, but to expect that he could be found somewhere, or that John, who was here, is gone now. *[He chuckles.]* Like this.
+Well, it means that John cannot be found here, but to expect that he could be found somewhere, or that John who was here is gone now. *[He chuckles.]* Like this.
 So you always use sentences like this, “John is gone.”
 But it’s really impossible to say [something] about John who is gone.
 If you use *John*, already John is a person who was here, you already expect this situation.
 And then next it says, he is gone. [...]
 So from this point, as long as *this* or *John* is premised, it is impossible for you to [say] entirely [non].
 No. You cannot explain entirely [non].

 For instance, [...] it is impossible for us to mention real death, because you go.
 You cannot.
 Because if you say, “you are gone,” you are completely gone.
 That is *your* business, not my business! *[He laughs.]* Not something you should know from your business.
 No! *[He laughs.]* You are gone: that reality is something *you* should know, you should [be with] it.
 But you are already gone.
 So *who* knows?